 What Accessories do You Need?

-Accessories on AR-15s can be a debate that goes on and on and that isn’t the focus of this article.
-I’m just going to cover what I consider to be the minimum that you need for a home defense rifle.
+Accessories on AR-15s can be a debate that goes on and on, which isn’t the focus of this article.
+I’m going to cover what I consider to be the minimum you need for a home defense rifle.

-First, a good light is a must.
-I really like the Surefire M300C.
-It has a simple on/off switch that you can actuate with your thumb and is really bright.
+First, good light is a must.
+I like the Surefire M300C.
+It has a simple on/off switch that you can actuate with your thumb and is bright.

-I like built-to-last gear so I normally choose something along the lines of a Troy Industries Folding Battle Sight.
+I like built-to-last gear, so I normally choose a Troy Industries Folding Battle Sight.

 That’s it.
 All you NEED to have is iron sights and a light.
 Anything else is extra.

-You can get a decent red dot for around $200 but my experience with them has been hit or miss.
-I’ve used some that were great and I’ve had some that would turn off after two rounds.
-Just be sure that whatever you choose functions well before you trust it with your life.
+You can get a decent red dot for around $200, but my experience with them has been hit or miss.
+I’ve used some that were great, and I’ve had some that would turn off after two rounds.
+Make sure that whatever you choose functions well before you trust it with your life.

-You could add a sling on your rifle as well but I don’t for home defense rifles.
+You could also add a sling on your rifle, but I don’t for home defense rifles.

-With that being said, I like 77-grain bullets because they’re more effective against soft targets than other types of 5.56 rounds.
-If you’re interested in finding similar rounds, you can just google 77-grain open tip match or 77 gr OTM.
-At close range you don’t need the accuracy that they’re known for, you’re looking for their ballistics against soft targets.
+I like 77-grain bullets because they’re more effective against soft targets than other types of 5.56 rounds.
+If you’re interested in finding similar rounds, you can google 77-grain open tip match or 77-gr OTM.
+At close range, you don’t need the accuracy they’re known for; you’re looking for their ballistics against soft targets.

 There are a lot of people out there that don’t believe an AR-15 should be used as a home defense weapon.
 They’re worried about overpenetration and who knows what else.
-If you’re still worried about these things I’d urge you to seek out the FBI tests that prove that an AR-15 is perfectly suited as a home defense rifle.
+If you’re still worried about these things, I urge you to seek out the FBI tests that prove that an AR-15 is perfectly suited as a home defense rifle.